zara1002/Boat_Sales_Analysis/README.md

-# On Line Boat Sales Analysis
+# Online Boat Sales & Views Analysis
-A CarreerFoundry self directed project conducting an analysis of boat views for an online company to help increase website traffic.
+A CareerFoundry self directed project conducting an analysis of boat views for an online company to help increase website traffic.

 ## Project Overview:
 The marketing team is preparing a weekly newsletter for boat owners.
 The newsletter is designed to help sellers get more views of their boat, as well as stay on top of market trends.